lahavlipson/SimpleGL/README.md

 Make sure glfw3 is installed first.
 Run `brew install glfw3` if using Mac OS.

 Run `make`.
-This will generate a libSimplegl.a file in the generated build/ directory.
+This will generate a libSimplegl.a file in the generated `build/` directory.

-Run `make test` to create the test executable which will be created in the build/ directory as well.
+Run `make test` to create the test executables which will be created in the `build/` directory as well.
+The test executables are named `test1`, `test2`, and so on.

-Run `make compare` to create the comparison executable which does not use SimpleGL at all.
-This  will be created in the build/ directory.
+Run `make compare` to create the comparison executables which does not use SimpleGL at all.
+This  will be created in the `build/` directory.
+The comparison executables named `compare1`, `compare2`, etc correspond to the test executables with the same number.

-Run `make clean` to remove all the created files including the libSimplegl.a file and the created object and executable files.
+Run `make clean` to remove all the created files including the `libSimplegl.a` file and the created build directory and everything therein.

 ## Sample Usage

-After running `make`, run `./build/test <obj_file_path>` to render the default scene.
+After running `make`, run `./build/test1 <obj_file_path>` to render the default scene with an optional .obj file item.

+### Scene Class API
 TODO: More on how to use the API of Scene class.

 ## Troubleshooting